smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Subtracting Two Dates/readme.md

 ## Example Usage

-Example usage of the scalar valued function `FnDateDiffPartsChar`.
+Example usage of the scalar-valued function `FnDateDiffPartsChar`.

 ```sql
 SELECT dbo.FnDateDiffPartsChar('20110619 00:00:00.0000001', '20110619 00:00:00.0000000') AS DateDifference